 4. Keywords (Medical Subject Headings)

 Authors should provide a list of three to six keywords below the abstract.
-Keywords should be selected from main headings listed under Medical Subject Headings in Index Medicus published by the US National Library of Medicine (http://www.nlm.nih.gov/mesh/MBrowser.html); if suitable MeSH terms are not yet available for recently introduced terms, present terms may be used.
+Keywords should be selected from main headings listed under Medical Subject Headings (MeSH) in Index Medicus published by the US National Library of Medicine (http://www.nlm.nih.gov/mesh/MBrowser.html); if suitable MeSH terms are not yet available for recently introduced terms, present terms may be used.

 5. Manuscript Body